jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 ## Glass Vials

+Vaccine vials are not made out of any regular glass, as they must withstand mechanical shocks as well as thermal shocks due to cold storage.
+Minimizing chemical reactions between the glass and the contained substance appear to also be a consideration.

-The material of choice for vaccine glass vials is [borosilicate glass](https://en.wikipedia.org/wiki/Borosilicate_glass) which withstands thermal shocks and is surface treated to not react with the vaccine.
-The type of glass has many applications including kitchenware, but a handful of vendors dominate the world production of the vaccine vial form factor.
+The material of choice for vaccine glass vials is [borosilicate glass](https://en.wikipedia.org/wiki/Borosilicate_glass).
+Shock resistance is not only prized in vaccine storage, which is why this type of glass has many applications including kitchenware and as a substrate in electronics.
+The chemical element [Boron](https://en.wikipedia.org/wiki/Boron) is the component that contributes the first half of the name “borosilicate” and the key properties of the glass.
+Turkey’s state owned company Eti Mine Works produced almost three quarters of the world’s supply, the remainder comes from [Rio Tinto Borax Mine](https://en.wikipedia.org/wiki/Rio_Tinto_Borax_Mine) in Boron, California.

+A handful of manufacturers dominate the world production of borosilicate glass in the vaccine vial form factor.

 [Schott AG](https://www.schott.com), headquartered in Mainz, Germany, was founded by the inventor of borosilicate glass and produces vials in Germany, India, Brazil, and, as of recently, in China.[^63] Schott claims that “three out of four COVID-19 vaccine projects rely on Schott vials” and mentions supplying Operation Warp Speed partners.[^64]

 Fellow German glass vial competitor [Gerresheimer AG](https://www.gerresheimer.com), headquartered in Düsseldorf, produces borosilicate glass vials in China, India, USA, Mexico, France, and Poland.
-The company estimates to produce (and sell) a billion vials for COVID-19 vaccines.[^65] I wasn't able to find information about any specific contracts, but [this case study](https://www.gerresheimer.com/en/news-events/corporate-news/show/gerresheimer-sets-foundation-for-profitable-growth-in-2019.html) about how Gerresheimer went about rapidly getting their IT setup up to snuff for a remote workforce provided some welcome diversion from vaccine-related reading.
+The company estimates to produce (and sell) a billion vials for COVID-19 vaccines.[^65] I wasn't able to find information about any specific contracts, but [this case study](https://www.gerresheimer.com/en/news-events/corporate-news/show/gerresheimer-sets-foundation-for-profitable-growth-in-2019.html) about how Gerresheimer went about rapidly getting their IT systems up to snuff for a remote workforce provided some welcome diversion from vaccine-related reading.

-Other glassware manufacturers who may or may not currently supply vials COVID-19 vaccines are Stevanto (Italy), [Corning](https://www.corning.com/worldwide/en/products/pharmaceutical-technologies/valor-glass.html) (USA), and [Borosil](https://www.borosil.com/what-we-do/pharmaceutical-packaging/) (India).
+Other glassware manufacturers who may or may not currently supply borosilicate glass vials COVID-19 vaccines are [Stevanto](https://www.stevanatogroup.com/) from Italy, [Borosil](https://www.borosil.com/what-we-do/pharmaceutical-packaging/) in India, and [Corning](https://www.corning.com/worldwide/en/products/pharmaceutical-technologies/valor-glass.html) in the USA (more about Corning below).

 As is true for all other vaccine ingredients and accessory components, the demand for COVID-19 vaccine vials needs to be met on top of the existing demand for all other types of vaccines.
 Despite the optimistic projections for vial production numbers by all vendors, it’s worth acknowledging that the current situation is a workaround.
 If glass vial supply was unlimited, manufacturers wouldn’t fill multiple doses into a single vial.[^66] In fact, there would be no vials at all because a preferred form factor for vaccine distribution is the prefilled syringe.
 In May 2020 the US DoD awarded a contract to [ApiJect Systems America](https://apiject.com) to develop a facility for producing 100 million prefilled syringes for distribution by year-end 2020.[^67] The same company now constructs a second, larger, prefilled syringe facility in Research Triangle Park, North Carolina, and calls it the “ApiJect Gigafactory”.[^68]

-The chemical element [Boron](https://en.wikipedia.org/wiki/Boron) is the component that contributes the first half of the name “borosilicate” and the key properties of the glass.
-Turkey’s state owned company Eti Mine Works produced almost three quarters of the world’s supply, the remainder comes from [Rio Tinto Borax Mine](https://en.wikipedia.org/wiki/Rio_Tinto_Borax_Mine) in Boron, California.
+Just like COVID-19 catapulted mRNA vaccines from obscurity into high-volume commercial use, it also launched a glass research project into mass production: The company [Corning](https://www.corning.com/worldwide/en/products/pharmaceutical-technologies/valor-glass.html), located in the town with the same name in Upstate New York, had been developing a new material they call “[Valor Glass](https://www.corning.com/worldwide/en/products/pharmaceutical-technologies/valor-glass.html)” since 2011.[^69] The glass does not contain boron (but instead alumina) and undergoes a surface treatment similar to Corning’s [Gorilla Glass](https://en.wikipedia.org/wiki/Gorilla_Glass) of smartphone screen fame.
+[This Hackaday post](https://hackaday.com/2020/12/28/the-high-tech-valor-glass-vials-used-to-deliver-the-coronavirus-vaccine/) has more details on the what and how of Valor Glass as well as embedded videos full of crushed and shattered vaccine vials.
+In May 2020, Pfizer signed a supply agreement for Valor Glass[^70] and in June 2020 Operation Warp Speed provided funding to expand US-based manufacturing of Valor Glass[^71].

+[SiO2 Materials Science](https://www.sio2ms.com) in Auburn, Alabama, is another recipient of OWS funds.
+Since June 2020, the company has increased their staff by 5x and their production rate by 12x.[^72] In 1963, this same company was the first to manufacture the one-gallon plastic milk jug with a built-in handle and leak proof cap that you can still find in fridges all over America today.

 ## Point of Care